FKnottenbelt/LS_101/109/code_problems/other_questions.md

 # 18 - Format words into sentence
-Complete the method so that it formats the words into a single comma separatedvalue.
+Complete the method so that it formats the words into a single comma separated value.
 The last word should be separated by the word 'and' instead of a comma.
 The method takes in an array of strings and returns a single formatted string.
 Empty string values should be ignored.
 Empty arrays or null/nil